 Blues remain hot with shutout of Blackhawks

-Defensemen Robert Bortuzzo and Alex Pietrangelo had goals and Jake Allen posted a 29-save shutout to boost the visiting St. Louis Blues to a 2-0 victory against the Chicago Blackhawks on Sunday night for the team's ninth win its past 10 games.
-Jaden Schwartz added two assists for the Blues (41-18-10), who boosted their Central Division lead to four points over the Colorado Avalanche while earning a season sweep of the archrival Blackhawks for the first time in franchise history during the regular season.
+Defensemen Robert Bortuzzo and Alex Pietrangelo had goals and Jake Allen posted a 29-save shutout to boost the visiting St. Louis Blues to a 2-0 victory against the Chicago Blackhawks on Sunday night for the team's ninth win its last 10 games.
+Jaden Schwartz added two assists for the Blues (41-18-10), who maintained their Central Division lead of two points over the Colorado Avalanche while earning a season sweep of the archrival Blackhawks for the first time in franchise history during the regular season.

 Chicago (31-30-8) lost its second straight on the heels of a four-game winning streak.
 The Blackhawks remain six points out of the final Western Conference playoff spot with 13 games remaining.
 St. Louis opened the scoring at 6:41 of the second period as Bortuzzo lifted a shot from a sharp angle past Blackhawks goaltender Corey Crawford for his second goal of the season.
 Brayden Schenn and Schwartz had assists on the play, as the Blues' forecheck kept the puck alive amid a scramble in front of the Chicago net.